reactjs/react-rails/README.md

 If `require` fails to find your component, [`ReactRailsUJS`](#ujs) falls back to the global namespace, described in [Use with Asset Pipeline](#use-with-asset-pipeline).

+In some cases, having multiple `require.context` may be desired.
+If so, an array of `require.context` can be passed to `ReactRailsUJS.useContexts`.
+With an array of contexts, an attempt will be made to `require` the component from each context before falling back to the global namespace as described above.

 ### File naming

 React-Rails supports plenty of file extensions such as: .js, .jsx.js, .js.jsx, .es6.js, .coffee, etcetera!